secretnodes/secretnodes.org/docs/tutorials/sn-tips-troubleshooting.md

 Here are some things to try if you're running into issues after installing SGX.

 1. Verify that "Secure Boot" is disabled in your bios.
-(This resolved an issue on a Dell Optiplex and an Intel NUC)
+2. Verify that "Safe Boot" is disabled in your bios.